On Strategyproof Conference Peer Review: Problem setting

 \section{Problem setting}

 In this section, we first give a brief introduction to the setting of our problem, and then introduce the notation used in the paper.
-At last, we formally define various concepts and properties to be discussed in the subsequent sections.
+We then formally define various concepts and properties to be discussed in the subsequent sections.